WS-JSNA/ws-jsna-netlify/_pages/about.md

 The Public Health and Social Research Unit (PHSRU) is responsible for the evidence base that underpins strategic decision-making in West Sussex County Council and its partners.
 We are a multi-disciplinary, highly skilled and experienced research team specialising in health and social research.

-In addition to producing the JSNA on behalf of the Health and Wellbeing Board, we lead on other statutory responsibilities, including commissioning [West Sussex Healthwatch](http://www.healthwatchwestsussex.co.uk/) and ensuring high quality research standards through West Sussex County Council’s Research Governance process.
+In addition to producing the JSNA on behalf of the Health and Wellbeing Board, we lead on other statutory responsibilities, including commissioning the [Pharmaceutical Needs Assessment](https://jsna.westsussex.gov.uk/reports/subject-specific-needs-assessments/pharmaceutical-needs-assessment-pna/) and ensuring high quality research standards through West Sussex County Council’s Research Governance process.

 Our work can be split into three functions: